mcadac/software/clean-code.md

 -   Functions with highly visible scopes, should have short, convenient names. (public functions)
 -   Private functions should have long explanatory name.

+## Chapter 3 - Functions

+Functions:

+    -   Small functions between 4 to 6 lines is okay.
+    -   Functions well named inside classes well named and these clasess live in namesapces well named.
+    -   readiability first.
+    -   keep your room clean (our team).
+    -   Functions should do just one thing.
+    -   If the function can be split in other small functions, this one is doing more than one thing.
+        -   Extract, extract, extract functions from another one.
+    -   Refactoring book.

 ##  References